preston-carter/fetch_analytics_project/DOCUMENTATION.md

   , sum(if(rewardsReceiptStatus = 'REJECTED',purchasedItemCount,null)) as TotalPurchasedItemsWithRejectedStatus
 from `fetch-analytics-proj.Production.ReceiptItemDetail`
 ```

 **Explanation**: I could simply average and sum the totalSpent and purchasedItemCount, respectively, in my analytics-ready table, ReceiptItemDetail.
 I had to assume that 'Accepted' = 'FINISHED' as there is not an 'Accepted' status directly in the dataset.

-Results: The average spend and total purchased items are greater for receipts with 'FINISHED' status vs 'REJECTED' status.
+Results: The average spend and total purchased items are greater for receipts with 'FINISHED' status vs 'REJECTED' status

 ![Question 3 and 4 Result](./images/Question3and4Result.png)